ish2nv/RSA-Algorithm/README.md

 # Introduction
 The RSA algorithm is used by modern devices to encrypt/decrypt messages.
 It uses asymmetric cryptography, meaning that it use two different keys: public and private key.
 The public key is known to everyone in the party, whereas the private key is only known to either the sender or the receiver of the message.
 My implementation includes this along with a scenario, where Alice sends a message to Bob and is intercepted by a middle man, CHARLIE.
+I also investigate a problem with the algorithm.
+Further detail of this can be seen below

 # Key steps